 Public Art Plan

 Adopted in December 2016, the City of Sugar Land's first public art plan seeks to develop a comprehensive, multi-year public art plan and implementation guide.
 The plan is intended to further define the vision for public art and outline efforts to achieve the city's goals over the next five years.

-Art in Public Spaces aims to make art available on a rotational basis in public spaces including the Imperial Park Recreation Center and the historic Sugar Land Auditorium.
+Art in Public Spaces aims to make art available on a rotational basis in public spaces including the Imperial Park Recreation Center, the Sugar Land Regional Airport, and the historic Sugar Land Auditorium.
 This program is available to local art groups, artists, students, and others that meet specific guidelines.
 From time to time, additional locations are available throughout the City for display and public viewing.

 Images: Top, Cultural Kite Festival Chalk Art Competition; Middle, Lyman Whitaker/Whitaker Studios, Vortex, 2016, public art sculpture at Sugar Land Regional Airport; Bottom, Jim Love, Can Johnny Come Out and Play?
 1990-1991, The Museum of Fine Arts, Houston, Museum commission funded by Caroline Wiess Law in memory of Theodore N. Law, 90.419.